FuelLabs/sway-libs/README.md

 Sway Playground has a simple multi-threaded Rocket backend server which creates a temp project per compile request, builds the project, removes the temp files and returns the output.

-The frontend is a simple static frontend using the Ace editor and ASCI_UP console logging.
+The frontend uses React and typescript with Ace editor.

 ## Sway Documentation